What products contain PFAS?

 Personal care products and PFAS exposure

 In research done by the Environmental Working Group, they identified 13 different PFAS chemicals in nearly 200 personal care products from 28 brands.
-PFAS were found in makeup, sunscreen, shampoo and shaving cream.
+PFAS were found in makeup, sunscreen, shampoo, and shaving cream.
 This includes some children’s products including toothpaste, sunscreen, shampoo, and conditioner.

 Absorption of these chemicals through skin is not expected to be a significant route of exposure, but when used on or around the eyes, absorption can increase, posing a greater hazard.
 There may also be significant variation in absorption depending on the type of PFAS used in the products, and the other PFAS chemicals present.
 As of now, we don’t yet know the true ramifications of this exposure.
+New Hampshire proposed an act (House Bill 1589) in January 2022 for the prohibition of the sale of all products containing intentionally added PFAS, but NHDES had concerns about the timeline for implementation and resources required; it was ultimately referred for interim study.

 Reducing your PFAS exposure

 Watch for packaged foods.
 Stay away from greasy or oily packaged and fast foods, as the packages often contain grease-repellent coatings.
-Examples include microwave popcorn bags, french fry boxes, and pizza boxes.
+Examples include microwave popcorn bags, French fry boxes, and pizza boxes.

 Avoid stain-resistance treatments.
-Choose furniture and carpets that aren’t marketed as “stain-resistant,” and don’t apply finishing treatments such as Stainmaster® to these or other items.
+Choose furniture and carpets that aren’t marketed as “stain-resistant,” and don’t apply finishing treatments to these or other items.
 Where possible, choose alternatives to clothing that has been treated for water or stain resistance, such as outerwear and sportswear.
 Other products that may be treated include shoes, luggage, and camping and sporting equipment.

 Secondwind Water Systems is committed to helping you and your family reduce your PFAS exposure.
 If you don’t know if you have PFAS in your water, contact us today and we’ll send one of our friendly and knowledgeable Certified Water Specialists to test it.
-Once the results are in we will discuss treatment options with you.
+Once the results are in, we will discuss treatment options with you.